Hypoglycemia (low blood sugar)

 If you choose to microchip your puppy, a good time is during their spay/neuter surgery.
 We personally do not use microchips.
 Please make an informed decision:

 Dog Food: There is no one answer to "What should I feed my dog?"
 What is good for one dog might not be as good for another.
 The best food choice is the one that your dog is healthy on.
 Here are some links to research different brands of food and also raw feeding.

 - Nature's Domain Salmon Meal and Sweet Potato (also from Costco)

 - Kirkland (Costco) Signature Puppy food

 Treats: We prefer to make our own treats out of beef liver or boiled chicken breasts.
 Our dogs also love to get veggie pieces and always come running when we get out the cutting board and start chopping vegetables.
 They know a little piece is bound to jump off the counter just for them!
 Mozzarella cheese sticks also come in handy for training treats.
 One thing is always the same though, each treat serving size is TINY.
 A puppy might get the size of a pea.
 Too much and they could spoil their appetite for dinner.

-Here are some natural products we like to use with our dogs and our family too.
+Natural products we like to use with our dogs and our family too.
 We encourage you to do your own research and consider also using these.
 (Sorry for the messed up editing below-the program is not cooperating!)

 Obesity is a common problem with dogs and especially with Chihuahuas.
 If you spoil them by giving them lots of treats or feeding them as much as they want, you are potentially hurting them.
 It is your responsibility as a dog owner to manage their weight, so they can live a long healthy life.